mirqr/cloudlab-fed/README.md

     ```

+    - *Note: To speed up the creation of the CloudFormation stack, you may opt to comment out the IAM component of the stack temporarily (and detach it from the server).
+This can significantly reduce the time taken to set up the stack.
+However, please note that doing so will limit the functionality related to AWS S3 interactions, as these require the specific IAM roles and policies for secure and effective operation.*

 3. **Monitor the Federated Learning Server**:
     - Once the CloudFormation stack is successfully deployed, navigate to the EC2 dashboard.
         - Note: The EC2 instances, upon startup, will automatically clone this repository and run the federated learning scripts from the `/src` directory.
 As clients get instantiated, they'll automatically start the training process and connect to the federated learning server.